EstimatedEst. Read Time: 18 minutes

 wrist flexion of the forearm

 Turn your hand up so you can see your palm.
 Keep the arm straight and try to move your hand inwards toward the forearm.
-You’ll immediately notice the forearm contracts.
+You’ll immediately notice the forearm engagement in the wrist flexors.

 FINGER FLEXION